openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 ### Roller Favorites

-Firmware 1.9.2 for Shelly 2.5 in roller mode supports so called favorites for positions.
+Firmware 1.9.2+ for Shelly 2.5 and 0.11+ for Plus 2PM in roller mode supports so called roller favorites for positions.
 You could use the Shelly App to setup 4 different positions (percentage) and assign id 1-4.
 The channel `roller#rollerFav` allows to select those from openHAB and the roller moves to the desired position.
 In the Thing configuration you could also configure an id when the `roller#control` channel receives UP or DOWN.